 Pax is the Director of Music at Tabernacle United Church, a progressive Christian community at 37th and Chestnut in West Philadelphia.
 They also maintain a private vocal lesson studio for adults and children in a variety of musical styles.
 If you or a loved one is interested in vocal lessons at negotiable rates, please contact Pax at firstname.lastname@example.org or by using the Contact tab.

-Pax is a passionate advocate and organizer of the non-binary and trans community in Philly and a co-gardener of the Genderfunk Philly Instagram (@genderfunkphilly), featuring Philly’s trans and non-binary theatre talent.
-Giving representation to queer, transgender, and non-binary communities has always been a large part of their inspiration to write and produce as a solo recording artist.
+Pax is a passionate advocate and organizer of the non-binary and trans community in Philly and a gardener of the Genderfunk Philly Instagram (@genderfunkphilly), featuring Philly’s trans and non-binary theatre talent.
+Making music for queer, transgender, and non-binary communities has been a central inspiration for Pax’s work as a singer-songwriter and recording artist.
 In 2014, Pax released an album entitled Stand By Me: Hymns of Hope & Healing.
 In 2017 collaborations with PAM and murder.love, Pax released an EP of non-binary love songs entitled In the Eyes which inspired the full-length acoustic and electric albums for Change, which was released in November of 2020.